 In Virginia, there are at least three different statutes of limitations that could come into play after a vehicle accident.

-First, for lawsuits over car accident injuries: If anyone was injured in the accident -- whether a driver, passenger, motorcycle rider, bicyclist, or pedestrian -- and they want to file a lawsuit against the person who caused the accident, Code of Virginia section 8.01-243 says that the injury case must be filed in Virginia's civil court system within two years of the date of the accident.
+First, for lawsuits over car accident injuries: If anyone was injured in the accident—whether a driver, passenger, motorcyclist, bicyclist, electric scooter rider, or pedestrian—and they want to file a lawsuit against the person who caused the accident, Code of Virginia section 8.01-243 says that the injury case must be filed in Virginia's civil court system within two years of the date of the accident.

 Second, for lawsuits over damage to a vehicle or other property in connection with a car accident in Virginia: This kind of case must be filed against any potential defendant within five years, according to section 8.01-243.

 If the car accident caused someone's death, and their family or a representative wants to bring a Virginia wrongful death lawsuit, the filing deadline is two years, and the "clock" starts running on the day of the accident victim's death, which could be later than the date of the accident itself.
 (The two-year statute of limitations for wrongful death lawsuits is set by Code of Virginia section 8.01-244.)

 If you try to file you Virginia car accident lawsuit after the statute of limitations deadline has passed, you can count on the person you're trying to sue (that's the defendant) asking the court to dismiss the case, and the court granting the dismissal.
 That's why it's crucial to understand the statute of limitations and how it applies to your situation.